Winter Can Prove Tough for Motorists

 What’s Special About Winter Tyres?

-It’s not just a money making ploy by the tyre manufacturers!
+It’s not just a money making ploy

-A test, carried out by Tyresafe, looked at the stopping distances of cars fitted with summer and winter tyres, while travelling at 62 mph at 5˚C. Scarily, the car wearing summer tyres took almost 5m further to come to a halt than the winter tyre-clad car.
+A test carried out by Tyresafe, looked at the stopping distances of cars fitted with summer and winter tyres, while travelling at 62 mph at 5˚C. Scarily, the car wearing summer tyres took almost 5m further to come to a halt than the winter tyre-clad car.
 Throw in some ice and snow, and a car using summer tyres can take twice as far to stop.

 It’s clear which we’d rather have if we needed to make a sudden stop.